AissamDjahnine/MDP-with-Value-Iteration-and-Policy-Iteration/README.md

 <img src="https://github.com/AissamDjahnine/markov-decision-process/blob/master/files./politiqueiteralgorithm.png">
 </p>

-Note: in this code , we will note treat this algorithm ( we will poste it later )
+Note: in this code , we will not treat this algorithm ( we will poste it later )

 ## Canonical Example: Grid World
 <p align="center">